DancingRat/testing123/git-guide.md

     ```

 - you're starting a new project, you don't have local repository, which mean you can clone the github remote repository to your local directly
+    - 2.1: press "New"/"Create new repository", then fill in the form like below
+    ```
+    Repository name: 可9改
+    Description:可填可不填
+    Public/Private: Depend on your needs but usually private Add a README file: better tick this option
+    Add .gitignore: better tick this option
+    Choose a license: usually tick None
+    ```
+    then click Create repository
+    - 2.2: Then it'll give you a remote repository URL, copy that(the HTTPS one) and run the following command in a directory that you wanna place the newly created project
+    ```
+    git clone <<the copied HTTPS URL>>

+    P.S. you don't need to do the "git remote add origin" command as it'll automatically done it for you when you link to remote repository this way(git clone); you can run "git remote -v" to check that
+    ```

 ## **git command**
 - git --version